Oatmeal is a wholesome, nutritious food with healing properties for both inside and outside the body. I've known that for a large portion of my life.

 As a child, I lived with my uncle's family.
-His wife would make it daily when she woke up, scoop it into bowls, get dressed, then call breakfast.
-I don't know about you, but a cold bowl of oatmeal is not the most important meal of the day.
+His wife would make it daily.
+With 8 kids and one bathroom in the house, it's hard to get to the breakfast table before the oatmeal solidifies in your bowl.
+I don't know about you, but a cold bowl of oatmeal is not the most important meal of the day for me.

-These days I love it...hot!
-I put honey on it and I feel great because it truly is a delicious healing meal.
+These days, I do the slow cook brand.
+And I experiment with different toppings.
+I feel great because it truly is a delicious healing meal.

 At 140 calories per ½ cup the miracle oat provides 4 grams of dietary fiber, of which 2 grams of this is soluble fiber and 2 grams is insoluble.
 (Insoluble fibers are those that cannot be dissolved in water.)